MikeyPPPPPPPP/The-Vault/README.md

     * Paranoid option

       -- This will make it so you need a password to access any tab.

+# updates
+ * I will be switching to 256 bit AES in GCM
+ * I will also make the program handle sensitive info securly in memory

 # Demo

 https://www.youtube.com/watch?v=dotMTwIEPck&ab_channel=MichaelDProvenzano